pierregermain/MyDrupal/d8/bam/readme.markdown

 We create a init file that creates the Request and Response classes.
 Now we have 2 pages that uses that init file.

+### Creating an Front Controller

+Example: `19-symfony-front-controller`

+We want to route all request to one file.
+We will add an .htaccess file for that to happen.

+In that file we define the `/hello` and `/bye` routes

+Now hello.php and bye.php just define the response class, but do not requiere the init file nor do they send the response.